 - Staff should be aware of room temperatures in the nursery and should ensure that they are suitable at all times.
-There is a thermometer in each inside space to ensure this is monitored; - Staff must always be aware of the dangers of babies and young children being too warm or too cold: - We maintain the temperature at 18°C in the indoor baby room and indoor explorers's room.
-Where this is not the case staff will ensure all children are dressed appropriately in all weathers. - Where fans are being used to cool rooms, great care must be taken with regard to the positioning.
+There is a thermometer in each inside space to ensure this is monitored; - Staff must always be aware of the dangers of babies and young children being too warm or too cold; - Temperatures should not fall below 18°C in the indoor baby rooms and indoor explorers's rooms; - Where fans are being used to cool rooms, great care must be taken with regard to the positioning.